followmyutopia/devextreme-documentation/api-reference/50 Common/utils/localization/loadMessages().md

 <!--paramName1-->messages<!--/paramName1-->
 <!--paramType1-->Object<!--/paramType1-->
 <!--paramDescription1-->
-An object containing messages to load.
+The messages to be loaded.
 <!--/paramDescription1-->

 <!--fullDescription-->